statgenetics/statgen-courses/README.md

 # For users

-## All tutorials
+## Tutorial notebooks

-All tutorials can be viewed at:
+Some tutorials are available as IPython Notebooks and can be viewed at:

 https://statgenetics.github.io/statgen-courses/notebooks.html